oladirankom01/AWS-STS-Cross-Account-Security-Monitoring/README.md

 This demonstrated an important security operations concept:

+### Detection Tuning

+#### The EventBridge rule was refined to specifically detect the designated cross-account S3 role.
-A detection that is too broad can create significant alert fatigue.
+#### A detection that is too broad can create significant alert fatigue.

+The final event pattern was designed around:

 ```json
 {
   "source": [